damomarco/receipt_tracker/docs/roadmap.md

     -   **Status**: Planned
     -   **Description**: Remove the Tailwind CSS CDN script and integrate Tailwind into a proper PostCSS build process for better performance and production optimization.
     -   **Reward (Very High)**: A foundational step for a production-grade application.
 It will dramatically improve performance (faster load times), enhance the developer experience, and unlock further optimizations.
-    -   **Risk (Low)**: This is a standard, well-documented process.
-The only "risk" is the initial time investment for setup, which is heavily outweighed by the long-term benefits.
+    -   **Risk (Extremely High)**: **Update:** While initially assessed as low-risk, attempting this integration has revealed significant, unforeseen dependency conflicts and build-time errors.
+The complexity of the current environment makes this a high-risk change that is likely to break the application and has caused continuing stability issues.
+Proceeding requires a more in-depth architectural review.

 ## Medium-Term Goals (3-6 Months)

 -   **Cloud Backup & Multi-Device Sync**:
-    -   **Description**: Move beyond `localStorage` to a cloud-based solution (e.g., Firebase Firestore) and implement user authentication.
+    -   **Description**: Move beyond local-only storage to a cloud-based solution (e.g., Firebase Firestore & Cloud Storage) and implement user authentication.
+    -   **Migration Path**: The current architecture using `services/imageStore.ts` as an abstraction for IndexedDB is a perfect stepping stone.
+Migration would involve changing the implementation of `saveImage`, `getImage`, etc., to interact with a cloud storage bucket instead of the local DB, leaving the rest of the application logic largely untouched.
     -   **Reward (Critical)**: Prevents data loss if a device is lost/broken and enables a seamless multi-device experience.
 This is a prerequisite for long-term user retention.
     -   **Risk (High)**: A significant architectural change.
 It introduces a backend, authentication, security rules, and complex data synchronization logic (handling offline edits, merge conflicts, etc.).